KeerthiBalabhadruni/DSCI-6004/README.md

 Inference: Use the trained model to perform sentiment analysis on new, unseen Amazon customer reviews.

 ### Conclusion
-In conclusion, leveraging Transformer-based models for sentiment analysis of Amazon customer reviews showcases their efficacy in understanding nuanced language patterns.
-Through fine-tuning pre-trained models like BERT or RoBERTa, accurate sentiment classification is achieved.
-Despite challenges such as data preprocessing and model selection, the results demonstrate promising accuracy and performance metrics.
-The ability to extract sentiment from large-scale textual data enables businesses to gain valuable insights into customer opinions, facilitating decision-making processes and improving overall customer satisfaction.
-Continued research and refinement in this domain hold potential for further enhancing the precision and applicability of sentiment analysis in real-world scenarios.
+In conclusion, our sentiment analysis of Amazon customer reviews using transformer-based models and rule-based approaches has provided valuable insights into customer sentiments towards various products.
+Through rigorous data preprocessing, model training, and evaluation, we have successfully classified sentiments as positive, negative,or neutral, enabling businesses to better understand customer preferences and experiences.
+Our analysis revealed the effectiveness of transformer-based models, particularly Roberta, in accurately classifying sentiments across a diverse range of reviews.
+These models outperformed traditional rule-based approaches like VADER, demonstrating the superiority of deep learningbased techniques in capturing complex language semantics.
+By visualizing the results and comparing model performance using various evaluation metrics, we have equipped businesses with actionable insights to improve product offerings, enhance marketing strategies, and optimize customer engagement.
+The diverse distribution of sentiments across reviews underscores the importance of tailored approaches to address customer feedback effectively.